-This organization offers one free copy of the Bible on cartridge in a variety of translations and languages to any registered Talking Books user.
-Additional copies are available for a donation.
+This organization offers free copies of the Bible in Braille, large print, and audio (including on a cartridge) in a variety of translations and languages to people who are blind or visually impaired.

 If you are new to computers, haven't used them for a while, are a little unsure and uncomfortable, or just need a bit of a refresher, Digital Learn has the tools to help you tackle technology at your own pace and gain the confidence you need to succeed.
 Short tutorials teach you a variety of computer skills, including basics for Windows 8 and 10, email, Skype, internet privacy and scams, cloud storage, and more.

 The iBill currency reader for United States bill notes is available to any and all blind or visually impaired citizens / legal residents of the United States directly from the Bureau of Engraving and Printing.
 All qualified individuals interested in receiving a currency reader will need to complete and submit an application directly to the Bureau of Engraving and Printing.
 Click this link to download an application